habuka036/wakame-vdc-wiki/en/features/security-groups.md

 When starting an instance using the Wakame-vdc GUI, you will be required to put its vnic(s) in at least one security group.
 Although it is possible to start instances with vnic(s) that aren't in any security groups (which results in all incoming network traffic being blocked) by querying the WebAPI directly, the GUI requires one or more to be set.

 When starting an instance, you'll see the following dialog.
 The instance's security groups can be set here.
 When using the GUI, all vnics of this instance will be placed in the same security groups.
-If you wish to have one instance with multiple vnics in different security groups, you will need to call the WebAPI directly.
+If you wish to have one instance with multiple vnics in different security groups, you will need to call the [[WebAPI|Jargon-Dictionary#WebAPI]] directly.

 [[security-groups-images/start_instance.png]]